 The Red Nose Six Safe Sleep Recommendations are based on many years of research and are evidence-based to reduce your risk of sudden infant death and other sleep accidents.

 If you choose to co-sleep with your baby, it is important to consider this advice and to follow our tips for safer co-sleeping.

 Every family is unique, and every baby is unique – so you need to make the decision that is right for you and your family.
-There is no parenting rulebook, just facts and Red Nose is here to support you on your parenting journey.
+Red Nose is here to support you on your parenting journey.

 Always follow the Red Nose six safe sleep recommendations: